EslamWalid/EslamWalid/README.md

-🚀 Machine Learning Engineer | AI Researcher
+AI Engineer
-🎓 B.Sc. in Communication and Electronics Engineering (2023)
+B.Sc. in Communication and Electronics Engineering (2023)

 I specialize in machine learning, deep learning, and AI applications with hands-on experience in computer vision, NLP, and recommendation systems.
 I have worked on real-time speech emotion detection, text-to-Pandas query translation, and call center AI solutions.